 Both flowers and clouds are studies of light and texture.
 The luminosity and light-fastness of oil paints allow me to experiment with compositions of varied depths in different ways.
-I enjoy creating a sense of depth by building up glazes of blues and greens, and also a sense of immediacy by forcing the foreground forward with detailed layers of opaque white.
+I enjoy creating a sense of depth by building up glazes of colours and playing with compositions that have spaces to be both busy and quiet.

-I am interested in trying to capture moments of the natural world, to recreate shapes and textures subject to change, subjects that will naturally decay and devolve with time.
+I am interested in trying to capture subjects that will naturally decay and devolve with time.
 I am one of those people who does tend to rush things, I talk quickly, I often don’t look where I’m going because I’m in a hurry, but in my studio I am able to be slow and deliberate.
-In a world where some days it feels everything moves too quickly: flowers wilt, phones ring, clouds disperse; an artwork has the ability to stand still.
+In a world where some days it feels everything moves too quickly: flowers bloom and wither, phones ring, clouds dissipate; an artwork has the ability to stand still.

 News & Media